israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Overrides the Object.prototype.toSource() method.

 Boolean.prototype.toString()
     Returns a string of either "true" or "false" depending upon the value of the object.
+Overrides the Object.prototype.toString() method.

 ## Classes